-If there are overlapping spending limits (e.g., 100 USD per authorization for a cardholder and 50 USD per authorization for that cardholder’s card), the most restrictive spending control will apply.
+If a cardholder has overlapping spending limits (for example, 100 USD per authorization and 50 USD per authorization for their card), the most restrictive spending control applies.

 Additional tips and fees can be posted at a later time, causing a spending limit to be exceeded.